sheyaln/isjavascriptgoodyet/README.md

 ## Acknowledgments

-- Oracle for not DMCA-ing me yet.
+- Oracle for not sending me a cease and desist yet.
 - The vibrant dev community for constantly making memes about JavaScript.